smn-hrtzsch/SPS/README.md

 git clone https://github.com/smn-hrtzsch/SPS
 ```
 The repository should now be cloned onto you local maschine and you can now go on with the usage instructions.

+### Download release source code
+You can also download the release [source code](https://github.com/smn-hrtzsch/SPS/archive/refs/tags/v.1.0.0.zip) by clicking this link.
+You can then direct into the download path and follow the instructions below.

 ## Useage
 Firstly, check out the download instructions above and choose the realease you would like to run on your machine.